Joshua 2:18

 unless, when we enter the land, you have tied this scarlet cord in the window through which you let us down, and unless you have brought your father and mother and brothers and all your family into your house.

-and bring your father and mother, your brothers, and all your father's family
+and unless you have brought your father and mother and brothers and all your family into your house.

 Persons / Places / Events